engeir/northern-lights-forecast/README.rst

 Then get yourself a telegram bot using `this guide`_.

-You might need to install :code:`opencv` manually.
-If you want to run the bot on for example a raspberry pi, check out `this video`_ for installation of :code:`opencv`.

 Set up a virtual environment and activate.
 (Use whatever, for example poetry:
 :code:`poetry shell`.)